dojot/docs/source/internal-communication.rst

 associated tenant.
 Thus, all client connected to it (such as graphical user interfaces) will receive a new message containing all the received data.
-For more information about how to open a socket.io connection with DataBroker, check DataBroker API documentation in :doc:`./components-and-apis`.
+For more information about how to open a socket.io connection with DataBroker, check DataBroker documentation in :doc:`./components-and-apis`.

 Note: The connections real time with socket.io via DataBroker will be discontinued in the next releases,